-- 15. Implementation of product specifications' portrayal catalogue Portrayal S-100 Part 9 - 16.
-Aspects of portrayal not directly connected to portrayal of data S-98 Annex C - 17.
-Interoperability of product specifications S-98 Annex C - 18.
-Loading Strategy and Portrayal/Use of data in Dual Fuel mode S-98 Annex C - 19.
-ECDIS Update Status Reports S-98 Annex C, Appendix B - 20.
-User Selected Safety Contour and Water Level Adjustment S-98 Annex C, Appendix C
+- 1. Implementation of product specifications' portrayal catalogue Portrayal S-100 Part 9. - 2.
+Aspects of portrayal not directly connected to portrayal of data S-98 Annex C. - 3.
+Interoperability of product specifications S-98 Annex C. - 4.
+Loading Strategy and Portrayal/Use of data in Dual Fuel mode S-98 Annex C. - 5.
+ECDIS Update Status Reports S-98 Annex C, Appendix B. - 6.
+User Selected Safety Contour and Water Level Adjustment S-98 Annex C, Appendix C.

-7. Annex 2: Summary of identified gaps.
+7. Annex 2: Summary of identified gaps

 This section lists gaps in the current S-100 support, whether within the established standards base or conceptual gaps which require attention to complete the implementation of S-100 and Dual Fuel mode on the ECDIS.
 Where possible, approaches to filling such gaps has been suggested.
 All gaps listed in this section have been discussed in the workshops defining the Governance Document.
+The consequences of not addressing these gaps will be ambiguity in S-100 ECDIS definition leading to possibly erroneous or unintended functionality on S-100 ECDIS.
+There is a consequent impact on the S-100 ECDIS user experience with the possibility of ECDIS anomalies arising.

 7.1.
-Versions of datasets.
+Dataset Equivalents.

-No versioning mechanism currently exists between S-57 and S-101 Charts.
-This is a complex area and one which may require considerable discussion to establish the optimal way forward.
+No comprehensive and complete versioning mechanism currently exists between S-57 and S-101 Charts.
+This is a complex area because of the structural differences in coverage between S-57 and S-101, and the way coverage is implemented by the ECDIS loading strategy.
+It is an issue which may require thorough discussion to establish the optimal way forward.
 During the transition period all producing authorities will be releasing ENCs in both S-57 and S-101 forms.
 There will, hence, be >=2 "versions" of each ENC dataset for any area.
 Although this relationship is not 1-1 and equivalence undoubtedly exists and there is nowhere in the S-100 hybrid exchange set mechanism to define it.

-Moreover, for maximum flexibility for data producers the equivalence is between S-57 M_COVR/M_CSCALE features and S-101 DataCoverage features with a many to many relationship.
+Moreover, for maximum flexibility for data producers the equivalence is between S-57 M\COVR/M\CSCALE features and S-101 DataCoverage features with a many to many relationship.